movinalot/DEVWKS-2060/README.md

 ## Configuration

-The code examples use example UCS Manager IP addresses.
+The code examples use example UCS Manager IP addresses, change them for your environment.

 ----